davidbettis/daily-office/README.md

 # Summary

-This project is to support the Daily Office as prescribed by the ACNA (http://anglicanchurch.net/).
-The Daily Office is an historic Christian devotional, walking the reader through a set of Bible readings and various prayers.
+The Daily Office is an historic Christian devotional, according to the Anglican tradition.

-I originally started this project because I wanted to be able to easily go through the Daily Office on my phone.
-My hope is that individuals and churches might use this as a starting point to provide web-enabled editions of their own liturgies.
+I originally started this project because I wanted to be able to easily go through the ACNA's version ((http://anglicanchurch.net/) of the Daily Office on my phone.
+My hope is that individuals and churches might use this as a starting point to provide web-enabled editions of Christian liturgies.

 # Technical Overview